-Let me pause for a moment to say: if you are new to the world of Web3, this post might be a little complicated for you.
-Although, hopefully it will be a bit more accessible than the source material itself (at least, that is my goal for this article).
+Let me pause for a moment to say: if you are new to the world of Web3, this post likely won’t make much sense to you.
+Although, it will be more accessible than the source material itself (at least that is my goal for this article).

 Ready to begin?

 Co:Create’s new protocol is a radical new tool for NFT projects to build a legitimate ecosystem around their community.

 In some ways, this is the protocol that makes it possible to build a truly web3 native brand for the first time.